Back to Blogs

 Construction is a vital industry within the UK, which continuously performs to serve its purpose with 5-7% of all jobs nationwide being accounted for by the Construction sector.
 The industry adds huge value to society, working to create and maintain businesses, hospitals, homes, infrastructure, and more.
 It’s estimated to contribute a GVA (Gross Value Added) of £130 billion to the UK economy every year - would you have guessed?

-Let's delve into the benefits of pursing a career within Construction.
+Benefits of pursing a career within Construction

-#1- Options are Countless
+Options are Countless

 The Construction sector is a hugely vast industry to work within, therefore allowing for a lot of suitable roles to fit people’s strengths and needs.
 Positions within Construction vary, ranging from unskilled roles to higher-skilled roles that require extensive training.
 Job titles within the Construction industry include, but are not limited to: